Fasti-Dev/banking-backend/README.md

 ## About

-This project is a learning and portfolio project that demonstrates a simple backend architecture
+This project is a learning and portfolio project that demonstrates a simple backend architecture.

 The application currently supports: